Wesley777/KironFinal/README.md

 7. Then will retrigger every 24 hours, can be changed in the appsettings HostedServicesDurationHourDelay

-You can use this admin@gmail.com  1234 for getting a token or use the register to get your details
+You can use this admin@gmail.com  1234 for getting a token or use the register to get your details ( rem to use **bearer** yourtoken for auth)